Peter Chartier: Prohibition of rum in Shawnee communities

 Chartier and ninety-eight Shawnee signed a pledge that accompanied the letter: it agreed that all rum should be spilled, and four men should be appointed for every town to prevent rum or strong liquor being brought into their towns for four years.
 Governor Patrick Gordon sent Chartier a reprimand over this issue.
-Traders continued to take rum into Shawnee communities, including several traders who the Shawnees had specifically requested be barred from their territory.
+Traders continued to take rum into Shawnee communities, including several traders whom the Shawnees had specifically requested be barred from their territory.

 For several years the French government had been trying to win the support of indigenous communities as part of their competition with the British in North America.
 In 1740 the Governor of New France, Charles de la Boische, Marquis de Beauharnois, invited Chartier and other Shawnee leaders to meet in Montreal to discuss relocating to Detroit (then under French control) and forming an alliance.
 In a letter of 25 June 1740 Chartier declined, promising to visit Montreal the following year (a promise which he apparently did not keep).

 Tensions with the Pennsylvania government escalated in 1743.
 On 6 June three traders testified to the Pennsylvania Provincial Council that two other men had been killed, and that they had been told by the Shawnee to leave their territory or risk death.
 The governor regarded the Shawnee actions as provocation to violence.
 He wrote to the Pennsylvania Assembly alleging that Chartier's Shawnee ancestry resulted in his having a "brutish disposition ... and it is not to be doubted that a person of his savage temper will do us all the mischief he can."

 In 1743 Chartier moved to Shannopin's Town, a Lenape village.
 He established a trading post on the Allegheny River about twenty miles upstream from the forks of the Ohio near the mouth of Chartiers Run, at what became Tarentum.
 It was known as Chartier's Town at the time, and Chartier's Old Town after it was abandoned in 1745.
 Several Shawnee communities from the Chalahgawtha, Pekowi and Mekoche bands later resettled near Chartier's Town.